 The council can refuse to consider applications which do not show sufficient reasonable attempts to resolve the dispute, or which are considered frivolous or vexatious.
 It will be expected that this evidence will include recent attempts at resolution and that the hedge owner has been made aware of a potential application for a High Hedge Notice.

-I have been unable, to reach an agreement with my neighbour.
+My neighbour and I can't reach an agreement.
 What do I do?

 How to Apply